-- 27. The Initial Order authorized the Companies to borrow up to the Initial Advance. - 28.
-During the Monitored Period, the Companies have drawn the Initial Advance to fund their working capital requirements.

-- 29. Based on the Revised Forecast Period, the Companies are seeking the Requested DIP Increase to ensure that it has sufficient working capital available to fund its limited operations and to satisfy payments to the Administrative Professionals. - 30.
-MNP has considered the factors set out in section 11.2 of the CCAA with respect to the Companies' request that the Court authorize the Requested DIP Increase and is of the view that the Companies' request is reasonable and appropriate inasmuch as the Requested DIP Increase provides the Companies' with the funding they require to allow the business to continue to operate in the ordinary course, albeit on a limited basis, under the supervision of Management while they work with the Monitor and the Agent to implement and undertake the SISP.
-Absent the funding under the Requested DIP Increase, the Companies may cease to operate.
+- 32. The Amended and Restated Order authorized the Companies to borrow up to \$1,400,000. - 33.
+During the Monitored Period, the Companies have drawn \$1,216,500. - 34.
+Based on the Second Revised Cash Flow Projections, the Companies are seeking the Requested DIP Increase to ensure that they have sufficient working capital available to fund their limited operations, to satisfy payments to the Administrative Professionals and have sufficient funding during the Requested Extension Period. - 35.
+MNP has considered the factors set out in section 11.2 of the CCAA with respect to the Companies' request that the Court authorize the Requested DIP Increase and is of the view that the Companies' request is reasonable and appropriate inasmuch as the Requested DIP continue to operate in the ordinary course, albeit on a limited basis, under the supervision of